SamuelBrudner/plume_nav_sim/README.md

 ### Debugger (Qt MVP)

 A minimal Qt debugger is available for stepping the environment and viewing RGB frames.
+It now includes a dockable, information-only Inspector.

 - Install Qt toolkit into your conda env: